 Every woman’s journey to pregnancy is different.
 For some women, the simple act between a man and woman is all it takes.
-For others, they need a little more help, and that’s okay.
+For others, they need a little more help, like from clomid monitoring UK to egg donation, and that’s okay.

 Things like a surrogate an in vitro fertilization clinic have given women all over the world a chance at motherhood when natural conception didn’t seem to work.
 But regardless of how you get pregnant, the biggest concern is making sure you stay healthy during your pregnancy.